Adesina08/snack-track-insight-app/backend/README.md

 ### Environment variables

-Create a `.env` file in this directory with at least the following variables:
+Copy the `.env.example` file from the repository root to `.env` in this directory and define at least the following variables:

 ```env
 DATABASE_URL=postgres://snackuser:snackpass@localhost:5432/snacktrack